havron/hogsmeade/content/bio.md

 **Sam Havron is a PhD student in Computer Science at Cornell University; he is in residence at Cornell Tech in New York City.
-He received his BS in Computer Science from UVa.
+He received his BS in Computer Science from UVA.
 Sam's interests include research and production aspects of computer security for mitigating intimate partner violence, adversarial machine learning and data privacy,